 - 1. Has engaged in violent behavior in the past. - 2.
 Has tantrums or uncontrollable angry outbursts. - 3.
 Continues exhibiting antisocial behaviors that began at an early age. - 4.
 Forms and/or maintains friendships with others who have repeatedly engaged in problem behaviors. - 5.
 Often engages in name-calling, cursing, or abusive language. - 6.
 Has brought a weapon or threatened to bring a weapon to school. - 7.
 Consistently makes violent threats when angry. - 8.
-Has a substance abuse problem. - 9.
-Is frequently truant or has been suspended from school multiple times.
+Has a substance abuse problem.

-5. EARLY DETECTION OF POTENTIALLY VIOLENT BEHAVIORS -155.17 (c)(1)(xii) - Cont'd
+EARLY DETECTION OF POTENTIALLY VIOLENT BEHAVIORS -155.17 (c)(1)(xii) - Cont'd